Contractors

 There are many areas of event planning and delivery that can be contracted out to external service providers to improve efficiency and ensure a high quality of service, beyond that which could be provided in-house.
 Examples include:

-• Before you engage the services of an external contractor, have a clear idea of what you want them to do, and expectations on how it is delivered.
+• Before you engage the services of an external contractor, have a clear idea of what you want them to do and expectations on how you would like it to be delivered.

 • Clearly outline the tasks and responsibilities the contractor will handle.